 Fabry disease is a genetic disorder that belongs to a group of diseases known as lysosomal storage diseases.

 If you have Fabry disease, you don't have enough of an enzyme that’s needed to break down a certain type of fat in your cells.
 (An enzyme is a chemical, produced within the body, that helps this process to occur.)
 As a result, the fat builds up in your body, causing a range of symptoms.

-Fabry disease is an 'X-linked' inherited condition, which means it is passed down from your mother and/or father via an X chromosome.
+Fabry disease is an 'X-linked' condition that is usually inherited meaning that it may be passed down from your mother and/or father via an X chromosome.
 Very rarely, someone may not inherit Fabry disease but instead they may have a spontaneous genetic mutation that causes them to have the condition.
-Although both sexes can get Fabry disease although males tend to be affected more severely than females.
+Although both sexes can get Fabry disease, males tend to be affected more severely than females.

 What are the symptoms of Fabry disease?

 Fabry disease affects people in different ways.
 Often, the first signs appear in childhood.
 In other cases, the person doesn't get any symptoms until later in life.

 In children, some of the other common symptoms are:

 - burning feeling, especially in the hands and feet

 - groups of small, dark red spots on the skin